Dinosaur King: Anime

 In the first season, Max Taylor and his friends Rex Owen and Zoe Drake form the D-team in an effort to control the dinosaur cards.
-Max Taylor controls a Triceratops named Chomp, Zoe has a Parasaurolophus named Paris, and Rex Owen controls a Carnotaurus named Ace.
+Max controls a male Triceratops named Chomp, Zoe controls a female Parasaurolophus named Paris, and Rex controls a male Carnotaurus named Ace.

 The three are opposed by the Alpha Gang, a group from 2126 AD who desire to control the dinosaur cards and the six tablets in order to control the world.
-Ursula is the boss of the group; her running gag is the ability to hear the phrase "old lady" from anywhere in the world.
-Ursula controls a T-Rex named Terry.
+Ursula is the boss of the group, and a running gag is her ability to hear the phrase "old lady" from anywhere in the world.
+Ursula controls a male Tyrannosaurus named Terry.

-Zander pays for the equipment, and is in love with Zoe Drake's older sister, Reese.
-He controls a Spinosaurus named Spiny.
-Ed is slow to understand things, is shorter and often jinxes the team by predicting good fortunes or likely bad outcomes.
-He controls Tank, a Saichania.
+Zander pays for the equipment, has a crush on Zoe's older sister, Reese, and controls a male Spinosaurus named Spiny.
+Ed is slow to understand things, is shorter, often jinxes the team by predicting good fortunes or likely bad outcomes, and controls a female Saichania named Tank.